The Washington State University Pullman Catalog

 524 Geotechnical Earthquake Engineering 3 Faulting and seismicity; site response analysis; probabilistic seismic hazard assessment; influence of soil on ground shaking; response spectra; soil liquefaction; seismic earth pressures; seismic slope stability; earthquake resistant design.
 Cooperative: Open to UI degree-seeking students.

 525 Soil and Site Improvement 3 Compaction theory and methods; deep densification of soils; advanced consolidation theory, preloading, vertical drains, chemical stabilization, grouting; design with geosynthetics.
+Required preparation for graduate students must include CE 317.
 Credit not granted for both CE 425 and CE 525.
-Required preparation must include CE 317.
 Offered at 400 and 500 level.
 Cooperative: Open to UI degree-seeking students.

 527 Engineering Properties of Soils 3 Physical properties, compressibility and consolidation, shear strength, compaction, saturated and unsaturated soils, laboratory and field methods of measurement, relations of physical and engineering properties, introduction to critical-state soil mechanics.
 Required preparation must include CE 317.
 Cooperative: Open to UI degree-seeking students.